Difficulties associated with SSD data recovery.

 There seems to be some incredulity in the comments section in this piece on the PC Pro.
 The full article can be found here:

 WRONG is all I can say to that.
-They do.
+They do fail, and more frequently than you think.
 This week CDR has had a MacBook Air in with a failed 128GB Toshiba SSD.
-In fact it is quite a common failure.
-So much so that Apple have made a product recall of the 2012 MacBook Air.
+In fact, it is quite a common failure.
+So much so that Apple has made a product recall of the 2012 MacBook Air.
 Model numbers THNSNS128GMFP / TS064E and TS128E.
 For more information please see the “SSD Review” website.

 Then there is the learning curve of being able to successfully manipulate the data recovery equipment associated with SSD recovery; it’s not nearly as straight forward as using DeepSpar Disk Imager as we do for many hard disk drive (HDD) recoveries.

 There is also the small matter of regular barriers for successful SSD recovery including encryption based in the processors (See our previous Sandforce blog posts ad nauseum) and changes to the data due to TRIM commands.
 All in all, it provides for some difficult, time consuming and therefore expensive work.

 Commentators were right in suggesting that backing up data would be a good idea.
 But as we have learned over the years, plenty of people try, but it doesn’t always go to plan….